Qualiaheads/blog/_posts/2021-04-15-integrated-information-theory-part-1.md

   - IIT
 ---

 Paper review of: [From the Phenomenology to the Mechanisms of Consciousness: Integrated Information Theory 3.0](https://doi.org/10.1371/journal.pcbi.1003588).
-Guilio Tononi's theory for how phenomenal consciousness arises from computation.
+Giulio Tononi's theory for how phenomenal consciousness arises from computation.

 We only made it through the first 10 pages of the paper, so this discussion will be continued at a later point.